 Jesus' eyes glisten as he reaches for your hand.
 "Child, what you've done here today in giving away your food will be written down and remembered forever. <> I see you, and I know that my father in Heaven lives in your heart."

 Finally, Jesus hugs you.
 The warmth of his love spreads through your body like a wave.
 "Child, I love you more than words can say.
 I'll always be with you because that's where I want to be.
 Sometimes you won't see me present.
 You can't see your parent's love, but you know it's real.
 Just like that invisible love, I'll be here.
 Right by your side."

-You feel your hand in Jesus' hand.
+You feel your hand in Jesus' warm hand.
 You know you can talk to Jesus about anything.
-Or maybe you'll just sit quietly with Jesus and enjoy his love for you.
+Or maybe you'll sit quietly with Jesus and enjoy his love for you.